Skip to content

-Wheeze must be one of the most common paediatric presentations to the emergency department and up till now most of us have been reassuring parents and sending them away without treatment.
+Wheeze must be one of the most common paediatric presentations to the emergency department, and until now, most of us have been reassuring parents and sending them away without treatment.
 But should we be doing more?
-A paper, released just last week, suggests that we could.
+A paper released just last week suggests that we could.

-There has always been some uncertainty about the benefit of prednisolone for viral wheeze in pre-school children.
-In 2009, a study by Panickar et al found that there was no positive effect in giving steroids to pre-school children with wheeze.
-Since then, our practice, and our treatment guidelines, have changed, in spite of questions about the applicability of this study.
+There has always been some uncertainty about the benefit of prednisolone for viral wheeze in preschool children.
+In 2009, Panickar et al. found that steroids did not positively affect wheezing in preschool children.
+Since then, our practice and treatment guidelines have changed despite questions about the applicability of this study.

 This study aimed to assess the efficacy of oral prednisolone in children presenting to a paediatric emergency department with suspected viral wheeze.

 The study had a clear objective, although the initial hypothesis was revised.
 The initial hypothesis (placebo is not inferior to prednisolone) was changed to prednisolone is superior to placebo.
-The authors explained that the reason for this change was to ensure the results were comparable with existing literature in the field.
+The authors explained that this change was made to ensure the results were comparable with existing literature in the field.

 Population, patient and problem